• Home

 Allow the cake to cool completely.
 Sometimes the cake will drop well below the rim of the cup as it cools.
 You can enjoy it as is or stack two cakes together in a mug if you want.

-To decorate, cover the top of the cake with red frosting {I like to put the icing in a sandwich bag, snip the corner off, and pipe it in a spiral pattern}, then embellish it with a leaf-shaped candy {simply trim it with kitchen shears or a knife}, and a pretzel stick.
+To decorate, cover the top of the cake with red frosting {I like to put the icing in a disposable sandwich bag, snip the corner off, and pipe it in a spiral pattern}, then embellish it with a leaf-shaped candy {simply flatten it out then trim it with kitchen shears or a knife}, and a pretzel stick.

 apple themed microwave mug cake